 Fun games for indoor PE from The Deliberate Mom blog.
 Games include: Hot lava, dance party, snowball fight, balance beam, hopscotch, yoga, hula hoops, bean bag toss, egg spoon race, tail tag, tunnel, obstacle course, captain yes captain, parachute games, and Simon says.

 Download and print the physical fitness trail signs, post them throughout the house, then have students complete the indoor trail by following the signs and completing the activities (for example, do 20 jumping jacks" or "Do 10 side leg lifts" (from Connections Academy)

 Five Indoor PE Activities for Elementary School Students

 Five activities to keep kids moving from Education World: Through the hoop, don’t fall in the water, balls galore, cat and mouse, and perimeter.

 Print custom sports certificates, sports certificate templates and personalized sports awards.
 123 Certificates offers free rewards, recognition award ribbons and certificates to print.
 Print rewards for players, coaches, assistant coaches, moms, or a player that has worked hard.

 Physical Activity for Everyone from the Center for Disease Control.
-Includes information on The President's Challenge.
-Beginning March 20, you can win awards for staying active - and track your progress along with kids across America.
+Includes a resource library, guidelines for measuring physical activity, and more.win awards for staying active - and track your progress along with kids across America.